mlundine/rasterguru/README.md

 Clip Raster to Shape will clip a raster to the bounds defined by a shapefile.
 It asks for a geotiff, and then the shapefile that defines the boundaries.
 This shapefile should only have one polygon.

+Zonal Stats asks for a shapefile containing a bunch of polygons and a raster to find mean,median,standard deviation, variance, and range from.
+It outputs a csv with these stats for each polygon in the shapefile.

 Save raster coords and resolution asks for a folder of geotiffs and then it will save a csv with the image names, raster coordinates, and resolution.

 Convert csv points to kml will take a csv with columns 'name', 'lat', 'long' and then convert this to a kml.